whitemike889/Machapi/README.md

 POFobject.login( config.username, config.password )
 ```

 And you're ready to go.
+You'll want to, of course, adapt the config.ini file to your needs and adjust paths where
+necessary until this engine is a little more polished.

 ## Contributing